janyan33/qmee_bedbugs/journal.md

 April 1: Figuring out the Prediction 1 GLM (females will be more social than males).
 Fixed effects are size and treatment/replicate, since there's currenly one replicate per treatment.
 No random effects.
 Family is Gamma because strength is a continuous positive outcome.

+**April 2**: Created a function that assigns vertex attributes to all the nodes for the observed networks and outputs this as a dataframe which can then be used for the linear model of the observed networks.
+Also created a function that performs creates igraph objects where node-labels have been randomized.
+Now trying to correctly assign the other node attributes to these shuffled networks.